johncoleman83/bootcampschool-higher_level_programming/README.md

-# Holberton School Projects Repository
+# Bootcamp School Projects Repository

 ## Description

-This Repo has some of my (David John Coleman II) projects for Holberton School.
+This Repo has some of my (David John Coleman II) projects for Bootcamp School.
 The focus of these projects are learning higher level language software development in primarily python language.
 Each directory contains new projects that specifically address learning new functions and tasks in primarily python.